Santiago Casilla: 2006

-In January 2006, during the MLB offseason, Casilla had his agent tell the Athletics his real name and age.
+In January 2006, during the MLB offseason, Casilla's agent had him tell the Athletics his real name and age.
 "It certainly changes what you ultimately think his upside would be," said Athletics assistant general manager (GM) David Forst, though Forst also observed that the ability to throw 94 mph kept Casilla a viable MLB prospect.
 Due to U.S. security concerns over the name change, Casilla was a month late reporting to spring training and was instantly assigned to work with the minor leaguers.
 Called up from Sacramento on May 21, he appeared in two games, posting an 11.57 ERA before getting returned to Sacramento on May 27.
 His season ended on June 21 because of a right shoulder strain.
 In 25 games for Sacramento, he had a 2–0 record, 4 saves in 8 opportunities, a 3.27 ERA, 32 strikeouts, 10 walks, and 25 hits allowed in 33 innings.